-2015 farmers markets guide
+2017 farmers markets guide

-Note: The contents of this guide were checked for accuracy when this article was updated on June 5, 2015 at 9:01 a.m.
+Note: The contents of this guide were checked for accuracy when this article was updated on May 25, 2017 at 3:03 p.m.
 We continually update the thousands of articles on OnMilwaukee.com, but it's possible some details, specials and offers may have changed.
 As always, we recommend you call first if you have specific questions for the businesses mentioned in the guide.

-We think it's very simple: there is just nothing better than a summertime farmers market in Wisconsin.
-It's a chance for our local growers to show off their goods, while consumers get a refreshing break from the corporate supermarket.
-Throw in some live music, fun crafts, fresh flowers and clean summer air, and you've got yourself a homegrown good time.
+It's the perfect opportunity for local growers to show off their goods, while consumers get a refreshing break from strolling the aisles in the supermarket.
+Throw in some live music, crafts, fresh flowers and clean summer air, and you've got yourself a homegrown good time.

 Brookfield Farmers Market

 Civic Center Plaza, 2000 N. Calhoun Rd., (262) 784-7804